 Do You Have an Aching Tooth?

 We can discuss options for addressing pain or preventing aches altogether.
 To learn more, schedule a consultation with your dentist by calling Dr. Newman’s office in Tucson, AZ, today at 520-296-5439.
-We’re conveniently located inside the Colonial Verde Dental building, and proudly welcome the residents of all surrounding communities.
+We’re conveniently located inside the Grant Road Professional Plaza, and proudly welcome the residents of all surrounding communities.